PREMKUMARDUDI/Lead-Distribution-System/README.md

 - **Smart Deletion Logic**: "Fail-safe" deletion that automatically redistributes a deleted agent's leads to the remaining team
 - **Cascading Cleanup**: Deleting a lead surgically removes itself from the associated agent from all agents
 - **Real-time Updates**: Instant reflection of lead assignment changes across the dashboard
+- **Creator-Only Deletion**: Enforces strict ownership protocols where agents and leads can _only_ be deleted by the administrator who created them.
+- **Optimized Performance**: Implements React Context API (`DataContext`) to manage global state, eliminating redundant API calls and ensuring instant data availability during page navigation.

 ## 🏗️ Architecture